 Weather

 In Sapporo and other parts of Hokkaido, the northernmost island, visitors should expect very cold temperatures.
-Sapporo experiences an average January high of 30° F (-1° C) and a low of 17° F (-8° C).
+Sapporo experiences an average January high of 30°F (-1°C) and a low of 17°F (-8°C).
 The larger cities of Honshu and Kyushu are considerably warmer, but some snow can still be expected in Tokyo, Osaka, and Kyoto in January.
-These three cities, as well as Fukuoka in Kyushu, experience average January highs of around 50° F (10° C), and lows of 36° F (2° C), though temperatures will be on the colder end when there's snow.
+These three cities, as well as Fukuoka in Kyushu, experience average January highs of around 50°F (10°C) and lows of 36°F (2°C), though temperatures will be on the colder end when there's snow.

 Rainfall is typically low in January, as when there is precipitation, it usually falls in the form of snow.
 Summer is the wet season in Japan.

-Crowds and Costs
+Crowds & Costs

-Other destinations of interest to travelers—such as Tokyo, Osaka, Kyoto, and Hiroshima—are not so busy with tourists in January, but these are big cities where there's always something going on, even during mid-winter.
+Although Okinawa experiences much warmer temperatures than much of the rest of Japan in January, this isn't a peak time to travel there.
+Other destinations of interest to travelers—such as Tokyo, Osaka, Kyoto, and Hiroshima—are not so busy with tourists in January, but these are big cities where there's always something going on, even during midwinter.
 The season is no reason to avoid these places.

 Where to Go

 Where you go in Japan in January largely depends on what kinds of experiences you want to have.
-In general, the further south you go, the warmer the temperatures become, but aside from Okinawa, nowhere is warm in January.
+In general, the farther south you go, the warmer the temperatures become, but aside from Okinawa, nowhere is warm in January.

 Chat with a local specialist who can help organize your trip.